 A payment surcharge is excessive if the surcharge exceeds the permitted surcharge as defined in the RBA standard.
 The permitted surcharge is an amount not exceeding your costs of acceptance for each designated payment type.

-The RBA has said that as a guide, payments through the domestic eftpos system (used to process payments from debit cards) are usually quite low.
-Accepting a Visa or MasterCard debit transaction may cost a business around 0.5 per cent of the transaction value.
+The RBA has said that as a guide, payments through the domestic eftpos system (used to process payments from debit cards) are usually quite low, mostly below 0.5 per cent.
+Accepting a Visa or MasterCard debit transaction may cost a business around 0.5-1 per cent of the transaction value.

 It is important to note that different businesses have different costs of acceptance.
-Some merchants’ costs might be higher than these indicative figures.
+In general, smaller merchants’ costs might be higher than these indicative figures.

 - merchant service fees